instantOS/instantos.github.io/docs/niri.md

 ## `ins settings`

-`ins settings` is fully compatible with niri.
+`ins settings` works with niri.
 Mouse speed, accel profile and keyboard layouts are written directly into the niri config file and applied via `niri msg action load-config-file`, so changes take effect immediately without a session restart.